Bery0n/Portfolio/bEnigma/README.md

 ### EXIT options
 To exit, you can navigate to the MAIN_MENU or use #3.
 Both ways are correct and will not cause any errors.

+## How does it works?
+The Enigma machines were based on a complex system of circuits, and the main parts included a keyboard, switchboard, rotors, reflector, and indicator lights.
+The (de)coding process is as follows: keyboard (input) -> switchboard -> rotors (forward) -> relector ->
+-> rotors (backward) -> switchboard -> indicator lights (output)

+### Input and Output
+Keyboard is the input source, all path starts here and indicator lights are responsible for ouptut information.
+Each letter of the keyboard has their own indicator light.
+If you type in A (A button on keyboard) and the machine code it to H, then the light of H will flash up.

+### Rotors and Switchboard
+The rotors were the rotating components of the Enigma.
+With every key press, they moved forward one step, changing the signal's path and thus the output.
+However, while the path changes due to rotations, the order of connections or gates (as I referred to them in the code) between the two sides of the rotor did not change.
+There were five different rotors, but only three were used in the machine at once.

+The switchboard, much like rotors, was responsible for converting letters to others, but it provided a way to create your own set of gates without rotation.

+Both the switchboard and rotors can be represented by bijective functions, but while the rotors change with each use, the switchboard remains fixed.

+### Reflector
+Reflector was responsible for turn the signals path back.
+It can also be described by a bijective function, but it did not change regardless.